-The bill proposes the dissolution of 35 soil and water conservation districts in Florida, transferring their assets and liabilities to the Department of Agriculture and Consumer Services, effective December 31, 2025.
-It also clarifies that municipalities cannot take over services from independent special fire control districts in annexed areas, ensuring these districts maintain their service provision and boundaries.
+The bill proposes the dissolution of 35 soil and water conservation districts in Florida, effective December 31, 2025, with their assets and liabilities being transferred to the Department of Agriculture and Consumer Services.
+It also clarifies that municipalities cannot take over services from independent special fire control districts in annexed areas, ensuring these districts retain their service provision and boundaries.
 Additionally, the bill introduces provisions that limit the liability of independent special districts that allow public access to their lands for recreational purposes, stating they owe no duty of care to individuals using these areas.
+It revises the legislative intent for these districts to emphasize public access while establishing conditions under which they are not liable for injuries on their lands.

 Statutes affected: H 973 Filed: 189.053, 582.19, 582.20